-And all the while we running new electric and updating old electric and using old outlet holes that have previously been cut and cutting our new holes in new drywall.
+And all the while we’re running new electric and updating old electric and using old outlet holes that have previously been cut and cutting our new holes in new drywall trying to get all perfect looking outlet holes.

 This might surprise you